Aspect 3: Social concerns

 All around the world, having access to state-of-the-art information technologies is a precondition for economic performance and participation in a knowledge and information society.
 That is why we continue to rapidly expand our infrastructure and improve transmission speeds with new, secure technology.

 Demand for faster data services with full-coverage availability is growing continuously.
-Group-wide, we invested around EUR 18.0 billion primarily in building and operating networks, with around EUR 4.1 billion of this figure earmarked for the Germany operating segment alone.
+Group-wide, we invested around EUR 21 billion primarily in building and operating networks, with around EUR 4.4 billion of this figure earmarked for the Germany operating segment alone.
 This is in addition to the investments that we make in acquiring mobile spectrum.
 Hence, the majority of the Group’s investment volume in Germany is for the build-out of broadband networks.
 This build-out is based on the goals of our Europe-wide integrated network strategy, which we use to help achieve the EU Commission’s network build-out targets and the Federal Government’s Digital Agenda and broadband strategy.
-Founded on two pillars – building out mobile networks and rolling out optical fiber – our strategy sets out, among other elements, to upgrade our mobile networks with 4G/LTE technology so as to offer network coverage with fast mobile broadband.
-By the end of 2021, we already covered 99 % of German households with LTE.
-We also pushed ahead with the 5G build-out in Germany in 2021: by the end of the year, over 90 % of the population had access to the new technology.
-In more than 140 cities across Germany, 5G was available in the 3.6 GHz band at top speeds (as of the end of 2021).
-At the end of the reporting year, our fixed network provided around 36 million households with fiber-optic-based technology.
-We also pushed on with FTTH rollout in 2021, making fiber-optic lines available to around 1.2 million more households.
-In addition to the FTTH rollout, we are using other innovative products, such as our hybrid router, which combines the transmission bandwidths of fixed-network and mobile communications, thus attaining higher transmission speeds – particularly in rural areas.
+The strategy is founded on two pillars – building out mobile networks and rolling out optical fiber, with 5G coverage being the focus of the former.
+By the end of 2022, we already covered 94.8 % of German households with 5G.
+In more than 600 cities across Germany, the 5G network was available in the 3.6 GHz band at top speeds (as of the end of 2022).
+At the end of the reporting year, our fixed network provided around 37.1 million households in Germany with fiber-optic-based technology.
+Our fixed-network strategy is based on connecting households directly to the fiber-optic network (Fiber to the Home, FTTH): in 2022, we expanded fiber-optic coverage to around 2 million additional households in Germany, bringing the total number of households with the option to subscribe to a fiber-optic line to 5.4 million.
+In addition to the FTTH build-out, we are using other innovative products, such as our hybrid router, which combines the transmission bandwidths of fixed-network and mobile communications, thus attaining higher transmission speeds – particularly in rural areas.

 In general, we want to make our network infrastructure and our products as efficient, environmentally friendly, and harmless to health as possible.
 That is why we are committed to addressing the topic of mobile communications and health responsibly.
 In the context of the 5G build-out, there is public debate around the potential effects of 5G on health.
 We have been providing information on the scientific evidence regarding mobile communications and health for more than 20 years now.
-Together with Telefónica Deutschland, Vodafone, and Drillisch Netz, we also support the information platform www.informationszentrum-mobilfunk.de.
+Together with Telefónica Deutschland, Vodafone, and 1&1 Mobilfunk, we also support the information platform www.informationszentrum-mobilfunk.de.
 This platform provides expert, evidence-based information on mobile communications topics subject to controversial public debate, such as health, research, technology, benefits, and applications.
-Among other initiatives, in 2021, the information platform worked with the three associations of local authorities to publish a new brochure on the topic of mobile communications and health.
+In 2022, the platform cooperated with the German Federal Government communication initiative “Deutschland spricht über 5G” (Germany is talking about 5G), for example, by supporting initiatives to establish a dialog with citizens.
 We adopted our Group-wide EMF Policy (EMF being short for “electro-magnetic fields”) back in 2004.
 It defines standard requirements – which considerably exceed the applicable national legal requirements – for addressing mobile communications and health-related matters.

 For further information, please refer to the section “Risk and opportunity management.”